Hubs

 Default Content

 Each new hub comes with a selection of logos, themes, scenes, and avatars that have been developed by the Hubs team.
-In total, this default content consumes ~60mbs and ~220 mbs of data for the Starter and paid plans, respectively.
-To learn how to remove these default assets, see Managing Data Limits.
+To learn how to remove these default assets, see Managing Content Storage.

 Importing and Migrating Content